You can learn about Skype/Facetime or In-Person counseling with me here.

 I am a frequently dissonant and often misunderstood thinker type, though I feel more understood now than ever before as I have been able to find others who are able to validate my experience about the important things of life as not being crazy, heretical, heterodox, etc. Anyhow, whatever I am I mostly like these days.
 The more I’ve come to treat myself with compassion and the more I’ve been able to find folks around whom I feel a part, the more I’m able to see myself as a worker among workers, and a brother among brothers and sisters.

 I hold a bachelor’s degree in Religion, a Master of Arts in Marriage & Family Therapy, and I am a licensed professional counselor in two states.
 I also hold two national certifications in counselor from the National Board for Certified Counselors.
-In spite of all the clinical experience and the notion that I have been a mental health clinician for 14 years now, I recently decided to pursue my PhD in Counselor Education at the University of Missouri-St. Louis (UMSL).
+In spite of all the clinical experience and the notion that I have been a mental health clinician for 16 years as of 2018, I recently decided to pursue my PhD in Counselor Education at the University of Missouri-St. Louis (UMSL).

 Formative Background Stuff